 Building your makeup career?
 Renowned MUA, Charlotte Ravet, shares 4 business mistakes that you need to avoid!

-Charlotte is the proud owner of her very own hair and makeup business.
-From bridal, to editorial, to film and television, and everything in-between – Charlotte’s extensive makeup training allows her to provide a wide variety of services that cater to ALL types of clientele!
+Charlotte is the proud owner of her very own hair and makeup business, A Date With Charlotte.
+From bridal to editorial, to film and television, and everything in-between – Charlotte’s extensive makeup training allows her to provide a wide variety of services that cater to ALL types of clientele!